Anypoint Code Builder Overview

 Anypoint Platform hosts deployment targets for managed runtimes and related data, including data and metadata about your Mule implementations.

-To change the host from the default (US) to EU, see Set the Desktop IDE to the EU or US Cloud.
+To change the host from the default (US), see Set the Desktop IDE to a Different Control Plane.

 Use of Anypoint Code Builder in the desktop and cloud IDEs requires an Anypoint Platform user account.
 Access to the cloud IDE and use of some features in both IDEs require permissions set by an organization administrator (see Configuring Permissions).